usydroboticsclub/RoboDog/Calibration/servo_cal_Readme.md

-There are two scripts in this directory, both related to the calibration of MG996R servos in the context of the robodog:
+There are three scripts in this directory, both related to the calibration of MG996R servos in the context of the robodog:

 Script: servo_cal_interval.ino